 - Target disease: Chagas

-- Main Partners (since project start): Abbvie, USA; Anacor Pharmaceuticals Inc., USA; Centre for Drug Candidate Optimization, Monash University, Australia; Epichem, Australia; Fundaçao de Apoio Universidade Federale de Sao Paolo (FapUnifesp), USP São Carlos, Brazil; Griffith University, Australia; Institut Pasteur Korea (IPK), Korea; Laboratory of Microbiology, Parasitology and Hygiene, Antwerp University, Belgium; London School of Hygiene and Tropical Medicine, UK; LNBio/CNPEM, Brazil; Murdoch University, Australia; Sandexis, UK; Sanofi, France; University of Campinas, Brazil; TGC Lifesciences, India; WuXi AppTec, China.
+- Main Partners (since project start): Abbvie, USA; Anacor Pharmaceuticals Inc., USA; Celgene Corporation, USA; Centre for Drug Candidate Optimization, Monash University, Australia; Drug Discovery Unit, University of Dundee, UK; Epichem, Australia; Fundaçao de Apoio Universidade Federale de Sao Paolo (FapUnifesp), USP São Carlos, Brazil; Eskitis Institute for Cell and Molecular Therapies, Griffith Institute for Drug Discovery, Australia; GlaxoSmithKline, UK; Griffith University, Australia; Institut Pasteur Korea (IPK), Korea; Laboratory of Microbiology, Parasitology and Hygiene, Antwerp University, Belgium; London School of Hygiene & Tropical Medicine, UK; LNBio/CNPEM, Brazil; Murdoch University, Australia; Sandexis, UK; Sanofi, France; University of Campinas, Brazil; TGC Lifesciences, India; WuXi AppTec, China.

 - Project start: 2008

 - Funding (since project start): Brazilian Development Bank (BNDES), Brazil; Department for International Development (DFID), UK; FIOTEC, Brazil; Médecins Sans Frontières/Doctors without Borders; Ministry of Health, Brazil; Swiss Agency for Development and Cooperation (SDC), Switzerland.